dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 security in the form of TLS.
 Secure redirects are facilitated by the use of TCP.
 RPC facilities such REST, Thrift, or GRPC leverage widely deployed models that are popular in SDN.

+### Extensions to N3/F1-U/Xn-U interface

+While not the main focus of this document, it is worth noting that it is also possible to enable an ID-LOC data-plane over the N3 interface and to instantiate the ID-LOC overlay directly at the NodeB.
+In this case, the NodeB will implement the functionality of an ID-LOC node, i.e. it will retrieve ID-LOC mappings using an ID-LOC control protocol and will encapsulate/transform ID packets into LOC packets.
+Bringing the ID-LOC data-plane to the NodeB (closer to the UE) has several advantages: (1) complete removal of GTP tunnels, (2) unified management of the ID-LOC data-plane across the network, (3) improved data-plane latency due to traffic being forwarded to the destination ID-LOC node directly from the NodeB, and (4) lower handover time since the ID-LOC mobility event can start at the NodeB itself.

 ### Coexistence with GTP-based architecture